Debugbea/PocketPatch/notes.md

-# PocketPatch -  Dve Notes
+# PocketPatch -  Dev Notes

 ## Why this project exists
 PocketPatch is a lightwight habit & micro-task tracker.